yanalunaterra/nanoid-c/README.md

 $ nanoidgen [length]
 ```

-Generates a Nano ID of the default length, or the specified length within 1 and
+Generates a Nano ID of the default length (21), or the specified length within
-`GETENTROPY_MAX` (256), and prints it to the standard output.
+1 and `GETENTROPY_MAX` (256), and prints it to the standard output.

 [`getentropy(3)`]: https://pubs.opengroup.org/onlinepubs/9799919799/functions/getentropy.html
 [`nanoid(3)`]: https://lukateras.github.io/nanoid.h/man/nanoid.3.html